9 Steps to Keep a Secure Domain

 Don’t buy your domain from the first registrar you come across.
 Be sure the registrar is authorized to sell domains, has a good reputation, and is trustworthy.
 When choosing a registrar, look beyond the price point alone; you need a quality service with good support.

-Notification of account changes such as a pending domain transfer gives you time to respond before
+Notification of account changes, such as a pending domain transfer, which gives you time to respond before a domain is moved.

 Readily available, knowledgeable technical support to assist implementing your domain name security.